-(a) Capitalization Adjustments.
-The aggregate number of shares of Stock that may be granted pursuant to Awards (as set forth in Section 4 hereof), the number of shares of Stock covered by each outstanding Award, and, if applicable, the price per share thereof in each such Award, shall be equitably and proportionally adjusted or substituted, as determined by the Committee, as to the number, price, or kind of a share of Stock or other consideration subject to such Awards (i) in the event of changes in the outstanding Stock or in the capital structure of the Company by reason of stock dividends, stock splits, reverse stock splits, recapitalizations, reorganizations, combinations, exchanges, or other relevant changes in capitalization occurring after the date of grant of any such Award (including any Corporate Event, as defined below); (ii) in connection with any extraordinary dividend declared and paid in respect of shares of Stock, whether payable in the form of cash, stock, or any other form of consideration; or (iii) in the event of any change in applicable laws or any change in circumstances that, as determined by the Committee in its sole discretion, results in or would result in any substantial dilution or enlargement of the rights granted to, or available for, Participants in the Plan.

-(b) Corporate Events.
-Notwithstanding the foregoing, except as may otherwise be provided in an Award Agreement, in connection with (i) a merger or consolidation involving the Company in which the Company is not the surviving corporation; (ii) a merger or consolidation involving the Company in which the Company is the surviving corporation but the holders of shares of Stock receive securities of another corporation and/or other property, including cash; (iii) a Change in Control, or (iv) the reorganization or liquidation of the Company (each, a "Corporate Event"), the Committee may, in its discretion, provide for any one or more of the following:

-(1) that such Awards be assumed or substituted in connection with such Corporate Event, in which case, the Awards shall be subject to the adjustment set forth in subsection (a) above, and the Performance Objectives applicable to such Awards shall be appropriately adjusted to reflect the Corporate Event;

-(2) that any or all vested and/or unvested Awards be canceled as of the consummation of such Corporate Event, and that Participants of vested Awards (including any Awards that would vest upon the Corporate Event but for such cancellation) so canceled will receive a payment in respect of cancellation of their Awards based on the amount of the per-share consideration being paid for the Stock in connection with such Corporate Event, less, in the case of Awards subject to exercise, the applicable exercise price; provided, however, that holders of Awards subject to exercise shall only be entitled to consideration in respect of cancellation of such Awards if the per-share consideration less the applicable exercise price is greater than zero (and to the extent the per-share consideration is less than or equal to the applicable exercise price, such Awards shall be canceled for no consideration); and в-4 RenaissanceRe subsequent payment of cash incentives subject to the same vesting conditions as applicable to the Awards so replaced, and payment to be made within thirty (30) days of the applicable vesting date
+- (a) Capitalization Adjustments.
+The aggregate number of shares of Stock that may be granted pursuant to Awards (as set forth in Section 4 hereof), the number of shares of Stock covered by each outstanding Award, and, if applicable, the price per share thereof in each such Award, shall be equitably and proportionally adjusted or substituted, as determined by the Committee, as to the number, price, or kind of a share of Stock or other consideration subject to such Awards (i) in the event of changes in the outstanding Stock or in the capital structure of the Company by reason of stock dividends, stock splits, reverse stock splits, recapitalizations, reorganizations, mergers, consolidations, combinations, exchanges, or other relevant changes in capitalization occurring after the date of grant of any such Award (including any Corporate Event, as defined below); (ii) in connection with any extraordinary dividend declared and paid in respect of shares of Stock, whether payable in the form of cash, stock, or any other form of consideration; or (iii) in the event of any change in applicable laws or any change in circumstances that, as determined by the Committee in its sole discretion, results in or would result in any substantial dilution or enlargement of the rights granted to, or available for, Participants in the Plan. - (b) Corporate Events.
+Notwithstanding the foregoing, except as may otherwise be provided in an Award Agreement, in connection with (i) a merger or consolidation involving the Company in which the Company is not the surviving corporation; (ii) a merger or consolidation involving the Company in which the Company is the surviving corporation but the holders of shares of Stock receive securities of another corporation and/or other property, including cash; (iii) a Change in Control; or (iv) the reorganization or liquidation of the Company (each, a "Corporate Event"), the Committee may, in its discretion, provide for any one or more of the following: - (1) that such Awards be assumed or substituted in connection with such Corporate Event, in which case, the Awards shall be subject to the adjustment set forth in subsection (a) above, and the Performance Objectives applicable to wards shall be appropriately adjusted to reflect the Corporate Event; - (2) that any or all vested and/or unvested Awards be canceled as of the consummation of such Corporate Event, and that Participants of vested Awards (including any Awards that would vest upon the Corporate Event but for such cancellation) so canceled will receive a payment in respect of cancellation of their Awards based on the amount of the per-share consideration being paid for the Stock in connection with such Corporate Event, less, in the case of Awards subject to exercises, the applicable exercise price; provided, however, that holders of Awards subject to exercise shall only be entitled to consideration in respect of cancellation of such Awards if the per-share consideration less the applicable exercise price is greater than zero (and to the extent the per-share consideration is less than or equal to the applicable exercise price; such Awards shall be canceled for no consideration); and - (3) that Awards (other than Awards that are "stock rights" within the meaning of Section 409A of the Code) be replaced with a cash incentive program that preserves the value of the Awards so replaced (determined as of the consummation of the Corporate Event), with subsequent payment of cash incentives subject to the same vesting conditions as applicable to the Awards so replaced, and payment to be made within thirty (30) days of the applicable vesting date